Omnichannel Marketing: Merging Channels For Your Marketing

 A letterheaded paper should be considered an absolute minimum if you’re setting up a direct marketing campaign.

 Physical networking is an age-old business marketing method.

-It can mean going to business networking meetings, managing stands in trade exhibitions, and it can even include the visit of physical sales staff to potential clients.
+It can mean attending business networking meetings, managing stands in trade exhibitions, and even visiting physical sales staff to potential clients.

-Much physical networking requires the use of supporting and additional marketing and branding materials.
+Much physical networking requires supporting and additional omnichannel marketing and branding materials.

 Print flyers, business cards, and even vouchers, all of which should be branded to your business and you personally.

-Take them with you when networking and hand them out to anybody that's interested.
+Take them with you when networking and hand them out to anybody interested.

-Whether you're planning a giveaway of promotional items, or want to develop your branding during exhibitions and expos, you can create branded products that include your business name, logo, and even your tagline.
+Whether you’re planning a giveaway of promotional items or want to develop your branding during exhibitions and expos, you can create branded products that include your business name, logo, and tagline.

 These products should incorporate your branding; they should be suitable for the type of environment and conditions where they will be worn or given out.